terrematte/great/README.md

-# Great
+# GREAT

-Great is a exercise generator for propositional conjectures.
+GREAT is great a exercise generator for propositional conjectures to proofs on natural deduction, and refutations tasks.

 # How to execute